smitha1672/gitbook_technical_skill/docs/content/ble/ble.md

 width="80%"
 height="80%"
 alt=""
 align=center />

 Notes:
-<br> Service contains eight attribute data structures
+> 1. Service contains eight attribute data structures
-<br> Service contains three characteristics
+> 2. Service contains three characteristics
-<br> "Heart Rate Measurement" characteristic contains three attributes, including a descriptor attribute
-(CCCD Type), set for Notifications.
+> 3. "Heart Rate Measurement" characteristic contains three attributes, including a descriptor attribute (CCCD Type), set for Notifications.
 This is a Server-initiated update characteristic - the value will be sent to the Client whenever the value attribute is updated

 ## BLE OTA